Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Sobolev's criterion

 \subsection{On other methods to compute the breakdown values}

-There have been several methods proposed to study numerically the breakdown of invariant circles.
+There have been several methods proposed to study numerically the breakdown of invariant circles, also for higher dimensions \cite{BustamanteCL23}.
 A survey for symplectic systems appears in \cite{CallejaL10}; some of the methods exclude circles of a given rotation number, some of them exclude all circles.
 An interesting question is to study which of these symplectic methods can be adapted to conformally symplectic systems.
 This adaptation is not trivial since the dissipative systems require to adjust parameters to maintain the frequency.
-Besides the conceptual problems of formulation and justification, there are of course practical problems,
+Besides the conceptual problems of formulation and justification, there are of course practical problems.

 We have considered adapting the Greene's criterion \cite{Greene1979} and the obstruction criterion \cite{OlveraS86}.
-The Greene's criterion requires some adaptation (e.g. redefining the residue, clarifying the role of parameters (\cite{CCFL14}), while the obstruction criterion is topological and does not need adaptation.
-Note also that the obstruction criterion is rigorously justified, while the Greene's criterion has only partial justifications.
+The Greene's criterion requires some adaptation (e.g. redefining the residue, clarifying the role of parameters (these extensions were accomplished in \cite{CCFL14}), while the obstruction criterion is topological and does not need adaptation.
+Note also that the obstruction criterion is carefully justified, while the Greene's criterion has only partial justifications.

 Both criteria depend on a detailed study of periodic orbits, whose rotation number approximates the frequency of the torus.
 Finding periodic orbits is not easy, even in standard-like symplectic maps, in particular when they contain several harmonics (\cite{LomeliC, FalcoliniL92b}).
 For dissipative mappings, Greene's criterion has been successfully implemented in maps with few harmonics (see \cite{CallejaC10}, which also includes a comparison with Sobolev criterion in those cases).